News and announcements

 2. If in doubt, verify the authenticity of the information with our official website or sources.

-Is this an email from UOB?
+Is this a legitimate document from UOB?

-Is this an email from UOB?
+Is this a legitimate document from UOB?

 If you suspect that you have been scammed, immediately file a police report and call our dedicated 24/7 Fraud Hotline at 6255 0160.
 Press ‘1’ to report a case or ‘2’ to activate our emergency self-service Kill Switch feature, which will disable access to your UOB Personal Internet Banking and UOB TMRW app.

-Remember these tips to help you stay cyber safe:
+Remember these tips to help you #BeCyberSavvy:

 1. Do not click on suspicious links provided in unsolicited SMSes and emails.